SoyBison/academic-kickstart/content/post/memnetch1.md

 ## ResMem

 Historically, the next big advancement in using neural networks for computer vision was ResNet.
 This allowed for convolutional neural networks to be built deeper, with more layers, without the gradient exploding or vanishing.
 Knowing that, let's try to include this in our model.
 What we will do is take a pre-trained ResNet, that is the whole thing, not just the convolutional features, and add it as an input feature for our regression step.
+The code for this is [here.](https://www.coeneedell.com/appendix/memnet_extras/#resmem)

 ![ResMem Diagram](../../img/memnet/ResMem.png)

 For the following discussion, while ResMem is initialized to a pre-trained optimum, I have allowed it to retrain for our problem.
 The thought is that given a larger set of parameters the final model *should* be more generalizable.
 Using weights and biases, we can run a hyperparameter sweep.
-The code for this is [here](https://www.coeneedell.com/appendix/memnet_extras/#resmem)

 <center>